It is surprising to find a work of art by Anthony Gormley, the famed British sculptor, in the very…

 Fukuzawa (1835-1901) is a very familiar to all Japanese, not least because his portrait has adorned the 10,000 yen banknote since 1984.
 Born into a low-ranking samurai family in Nakatsu, he rose to become one of the salient figures working to create the modern Japanese state during the Meiji Period (1868-1912).
 An advocate for reform and strong believer in education, he found Keio University, and helped establish Hitotsubashi University, and The Institute of Medical Science and Research Hospital Institute of Medical Science, both at the University of Tokyo.
 He also established the Jiji Shinpo newspaper, which was in recent years absorbed into the Sankei, one of Japan’s leading economic newspapers.

-Fukuzawa joined another delegation in 1862 to Europe and Russia on journey via Britain’s colonies in Hong Kong and Singapore.
+Fukuzawa joined another delegation in 1862 to Europe and Russia on a journey via Britain’s then colonies in Hong Kong and Singapore.
 In London, he visited the 1862 International Exhibition where he saw the advances in industry, technology and the arts made by the west.
-Undoubtedly, overawed and keenly aware his country should learn about the west, he published these and other experiences in a ten volumes series called Seiyo jijo, or ‘Western state of affairs’ between 1867 and 1870.
-These cemented Fukuzawa’s reputation as Japan’s foremost expert on the west and confirmed Fukuzawa’s determination to educate his fellow Japanese in the modern ways, promulgate ideas about government, social institutions and resist overseas dominion.
+Undoubtedly overawed and keenly aware his country should learn about the west, he published these and other experiences in a ten volumes series called Seiyo jijo, or ‘Western state of affairs’ between 1867 and 1870.
+These cemented Fukuzawa’s reputation as Japan’s foremost expert on the west and confirmed Fukuzawa’s determination to educate his fellow Japanese in the modern ways, promulgate ideas about modern government and social institutions in an effort to resist overseas dominion.

 In 1868 when the shogunate finally came to an end, he renamed the school he had established to teach Dutch studies Keio-gijuku and changed its purpose to English language-based western studies.
 This name remains in the official name of Keio Gijuku University, which was formally established in 1890 and remains one of Japan’s leading educational establishments to this day.
 In a speech Fukuzawa said: